SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Director of Dalhousie Faculty of Medicine Soillse Prostate Cancer Quality of Life Research Lab, Canada

-Dr. Gabriela Ilie is a Dalhousie Faculty of Medicine Endowed Scientist in Prostate Cancer Quality of Life and an Associate Professor in the Departments of Community Health and Epidemiology, Urology, Radiation Oncology and Psychology, and Neuroscience at Dalhousie University.
-She is Affiliated Scientist with Nova Scotia Health Authority, Queen Elizabeth II Health Sciences Center and Scientist with the Beatrice Cancer Research Institute.
-She is an Associate Scientist with the Center for Addiction and Mental Health in Toronto, Ontario, and an Adjunct Associate Professor at University of Toronto with the Music and Health Research Collaboratory.
-Gabriela initiated and leads the PC-PEP Program and the scientific and clinical teams behind the program.
+Dr. Gabriela Ilie is a Dalhousie Faculty of Medicine Endowed Scientist in Prostate Cancer Quality of Life and an Associate Professor jointly appointed in the Departments of Community Health and Epidemiology and Urology, with cross appointments in the Departments of Radiation Oncology and Psychology, and Neuroscience at Dalhousie University.
+She is the Director of the Soillse Research Lab for Cancer Survivorship & Patient Empowerment.
+Dr Ilie is Affiliated Scientist with Nova Scotia Health Authority, Queen Elizabeth II Health Sciences Center and Scientist with the Beatrice Cancer Research Institute.
+Gabriela initiated and leads the PC-PEP, CancerPEP and now Pictou County PEP Programs and the scientific and clinical teams behind these programs.
+Dr. Ilie has an established track record of publications with 99 papers (H index 27, i10 index 52; 5600+ lifetime citations).
+Her work appeared in highly ranked journals such as the European Urology, Digital Health, JAMA, American Journal of Men’s Health, CMAJ, Psychological Science, New York Academy of Sciences, BMJ Open, Psycho-oncology, and others.
+Dr. Ilie presents her work regularly at national and world congresses and has given over 300 public talks.

-Gabriela Ilie, PhD, @GabrielaIDr via Twitter.
+Gabriela Ilie, PhD, @GabrielaIDr via Twitter, Linked

 CLINICAL LEAD: Rob Rutledge, MD, FRCPC, Canada